ES-1085/f2025-ds1-project-gold/proposal/proposal.md

 To compare student success between these groups, we decided to create a new variable representing the percentage of students who meet or exceed expectations.
-Since the data is divided into semesters, we will combine the answers into one year.
-We will create a new variable that will store that number.
+We will analyze the data based on 3 timelines (Spring, Winter, and Fall) within a school year.

 #### Graphs:

 1. Ridgeline Density Plot - General: We aim to show how the pandemic affected students overall.
-To visualize this, we plan to use a density ridgeline graph, where the x-axis represents the school year and the y-axis represents the percentage of children meeting or exceeding expectations.
+To visualize this, we plan to use a density ridgeline graph, where the x-axis represents the Season + Year and the y-axis represents the percentage of children meeting or exceeding expectations.
 We also plan to separate the data by category using facets for clearer comparisons.

 2. Facet Line Graph - Age Groups: We will specifically focus on how the COVID-19 pandemic impacted different age groups, ranging from 0 to 5.
-We plan to use a line graph, where the x-axis represents the school year and the y-axis represents the percentage of students who meet or exceed expectations.
+We plan to use a line graph, where the x-axis represents the Season + Year and the y-axis represents the percentage of students who meet or exceed expectations.
 The graph will be faceted by category, and different line colors will represent each age group.

-3. Facet Density Plot - IEP Groups: We will use similar axes (x = school year, y = percentage of students who meet or exceed expectations) and the same facet categories as in our second graph.
+3. Facet Density Plot - IEP Groups: We will use similar axes (x = Season + Year, y = percentage of students who meet or exceed expectations) and the same facet categories as in our second graph.
     However, instead of focusing on different age groups, this graph will compare students with IEPs to those without IEPs to determine